 A disclosure statement must also be made for the sale or lease of a home with the option to buy.
 When a buyer receives the seller's disclosure statement, he or she has 15 days to examine the disclosure statement and decide whether to rescind the real estate purchase contract.

 If the buyer decides to rescind the contract, he or she needs to deliver to the seller written notification of this decision within 15 days.
-The buyer would then have to return all deposits to the buyer.
+The seller would then have to return all deposits to the buyer.
 It's worth noting that the buyer and seller can agree to reduce or extend the time frames stipulated in the law.

 Get Professional Advice